jremsza/mathutil/README.md

 # Mathutil Package:

-The mathutil package provides functionality for computing the average of a slice of numerical values, with the option to perform a 5% trim to remove outliers.
+The mathutil package provides functionality for computing the average of a slice of numerical values, with a 5% trim to remove outliers.

 ## Package Use: